Pseudogekko hungkag

 Pseudogekko hungkag, also known as the Bicol hollow-dwelling forest gecko, is a species of gecko.
 It is endemic to Bicol Peninsula of Luzon, the Philippines.
 It is a small gecko measuring 42–52 mm in snout–vent length.
+They have a cryptic appearance that allows them to blend into their natural habitat, crevices of hollow spaces on brown tree trunks.